richardanaya/wcurses/README.md

 wasmer my_app.wasm --env LINES=$(tput lines) --env COLUMNS=$(tput cols)
 ```

-The biggest todo for this library is a raw mode character input.
+**The biggest todo for this library is a raw mode character input.
 That depends on a standardized device file that could get use info of key strokes.
+If you have any ideas on this, let me know!**

 # License